NervosEducationHub/EducationHubArticles/what_are_validity_proofs_in_blockchain_(explainCKBot)/index.md

 ### **How Validity Proofs Work**

 The operation of validity proofs revolves around the generation and verification of cryptographic proofs during transaction processing.
-When a transaction is initiated on a blockchain, the system generates a validity proof, which is a piece of cryptographic evidence that the transaction adheres to the network's rules.
+When a transaction is initiated on a L2 blockchain, the L2 system generates a validity proof, which is a piece of cryptographic evidence that the transaction adheres to the blockchain network's rules.
 This proof is then attached to the transaction data.

 Once the proof is generated, it is sent along with the transaction to the network's validators.
 The validators use a verification algorithm to check the validity of the proof without needing to see the underlying transaction data.
 If the proof is valid, the transaction is processed and added to the blockchain.
 If the proof is invalid, the transaction is rejected.
 This method ensures that only transactions with valid proofs are accepted, thereby maintaining the integrity of the blockchain.